 For most of my life, I was convinced that in order for soups to be delicious, I had to see through them.
 It was important for me to distinguish the soup ingredients and tell them apart.
 Potatoes had to have a distinct shape and texture.
 Carrots had to be orange-colored and uniform.

-soups chowders that will keep my family's hunger satisfied.
-As life gets busier for me, I realize I rely heavily on soups because they are simply convenient, easy to make and can be as nutrient-dense as you want them to be.
+I've been experimenting with different soups and chowders that will keep my family's hunger satisfied.
+We rely heavily on soups because they are simply convenient, easy to make and can be as nutrient-dense as you want them to be.
 But I also realize that sometimes it's not quite enough for my family so I go for rich and thick chowders and stews.

 Mushroom and Bacon Potato Chowder

-- 16 oz. bacon cut in small pieces
+- 16 oz. pastured bacon, cut in ½" pieces

-- 2 celery stalks chopped
+- 2 celery stalks, chopped

-- 16 oz. mushrooms sliced
+- 16 oz. mushrooms, sliced

-- 3 garlic cloves minced
+- 3 garlic cloves, minced

 - 1 teaspoon red pepper flakes

-- 1/2 teaspoon basil
+- ½ teaspoon dried basil

-- 1/4 cup + 2 tablespoons arrowroot flour
+- 2 tablespoons arrowroot starch

 - 2 quarts bone broth

-- 6 large russet potatoes cubed
+- 6 large russet potatoes, cubed

 - salt and pepper to taste